tofitech/Python-Console-Projects/README.md

 # Python-Console-Projects
-This python repository Contains basic to advance console projects
+This repository contains basic to advance console projects.